-Parri T - Awareness Network Manager
+Parri T - Consumer Engagement

 - View Profile

 I received my first CI in 2006, 5 years after I knew I was a candidate.
 My progressive hearing loss was first diagnosed as mild/moderate at the age of 10.
 In college I bought a hearing aid, hated it, put it in a drawer and then “lost” it.
 By my early 30’s I had a severe/profound hearing loss, worn bilateral hearing aids for 6 months, put them in a drawer and embraced the deaf world.
 I lived in silence, returned to school and worked with others who are deaf and hard of hearing.
 During an internship I had the pleasure of working with a woman who had her cochlear implant for just 6 months.
 Seeing her reactions to the world around us left me speechless; I was in awe of everything she could hear.
 I decided to look into getting a cochlear implant.
-The day I was activated birds, cars, plastic bags (they’re a little annoying at first), microwaves, laugher, everything I'd been missing came back all at once.
+The day I was activated birds, cars, plastic bags, microwaves, laugher, everything I'd been missing came back all at once.
 It’s been a wonderful, amazing and noisy journey I wouldn’t trade for anything.
 I didn’t think it could get any better.
 Well….

 This Fall I was in a sports bar/restaurant with a group of people a friend of mine had gotten together.
 These were some pretty cool people, a Sierra Club attorney, ER nurse, VP of a local company, to name a few.
 The night started with just 3 of us and grew to 8 by the time supper came.
 I saw my self withdraw as more people showed up.
 I couldn’t hear the conversation because everyone was on my deaf side.
 It’s easy to position yourself when a group meets at a restaurant for dinner but near impossible to gracefully figure it out as people trickle in.
 Instead of moving I gave up.